Forex swing trading, an impatient and accurate dance, draws on market waves with measured moves that produce timely returns.

 Trend Following Using Moving Averages

-Trend following is an effective swing trading strategy that allows traders to always be in sync with the market.
+Trend following is an effective swing trading strategy as it allows traders to always be in sync with the market.
 In this case, swing traders use two moving averages, one fast-moving and another slow-moving.
 Consequently, one can use 21-period EMA as the fast-moving and 100 EMA as the slow-moving.

 Source: Tradingview.com